(one synonym is Eupterote doddi Turner, 1911)

 Thomas P. Lucas,

-On Queensland and other Australian Lepidoptera with descriptions of new species.,
+On Queensland and other Australian Macro-Lepidoptera, with Localities and Descriptions of new Species,

 Proceedings of the Linnean Society of New South Wales,

 Series 2, Volume 6, Part 2 (1894), p.
 286.

 Ebbepterote, a new geus for the Australian 'Eupterote' expansa (T.P.
 Lucas), with a revised classification of the family Eupterotidae (Lepidoptera),